Hardy inequalities and uncertainty principles in the presence of a black hole: Introduction

 \section{Introduction}

-One of the crowning achievements of Einstein's theory of general relativity was without doubt the prediction of spacetime singularities, including black holes.
-The later are modeled by pseudo-Riemannian metrics that are derived from Einstein's equations assuming a point mass (and other parameters).
-The simplest model, which does not assume any charge or angular momentum, is the Schwarzschild metric
+One of the crowning achievements of Einstein's theory of general relativity was without doubt the prediction of spacetime singularities and black holes.
+The first category refers (quite obviously) to spacetime metrics that exhibit some kind of singularity, while the later one refers to the existence of an event horizon whose interior is causally inaccessible to external observers.
+The simplest, and most well known such example is the Schwarzschild metric